 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 MA in Theatre Practice and Production

 The MA in Theatre Practice and Production at the O’Donoghue Centre prepares students for professional-level work in the theatre and other creative industries.
-Students take modules in many different aspects of theatre practice, including ensemble performance, direction, performance, and more.
-An optional internship with an Irish theatre company forms part of the course.
-During the summer months, students complete a practice-based research project in acting, playwriting, direction, devising or design – and this is used for their final dissertation.
+Students take modules in many different aspects of theatre practice, that focus on performance, direction, dramaturgy, theatre business and production, and more.
+An internship (by application) with an Irish theatre company forms part of the course.
+During the summer months, students complete a minor dissertation project, which may involve practice-as research, under the supervision of a member of staff.

 As a student at the O’Donoghue Centre, the world-leading centre for study and research in Irish theatre and performance, you will benefit from being immersed in a supportive, invigorating community of world-class practitioners and scholars, whilst also being based in Galway, home to a vibrant arts and theatre scene.

 Central to the programme is the work of the Druid Academy.
 The course functions as an intensive laboratory that is student-directed and that enables close collaboration between theatre practitioners and academics.
 It allows students to benefit from NUI Galway’s extraordinary partnerships with Irish theatre companies, notably Druid Theatre – recently described by the New York Times as “one of the world’s great theater companies”.
 Students work directly with the Druid Director-in-Residence and participate in master classes and workshops with members of the company including artistic director Garry Hynes, the first woman to win a Tony Award for Directing.

 In order to make an application to any of our Postgraduate programmes please click here.